nwrenger/schiller-db/README.md

 Security:

-- User System, an Admin, definded throught the admin.env file
+- User System, an Admin, defined thought the admin.env file
 - Admin can add User with Permissions what they can do cannot do like: Reading/Writing for each Data Type (User, Absence, Criminal)
-- logging every Server call (excluding Swagger UI) to seperate file called 'log.txt' with Information who did what
+- logging every Server call (excluding Swagger UI) to separate file called 'log.txt' with Information who did what

 ### Database Layer